usf-cs677-fa19/sfdfs/README.md

 ## Storage Nodes
 Storage Node stores the file chunks and chunk meta data in disk and these chunks can be retrieved through chunkName.

+a.
 Store chunk message is used to store data and meta of chunk on disk. message StoreChunk {
      string fileName = 1;
      int32 chunkId = 2;